-Humanize w/ straight feel and Humanize w/ swing feel
+Humanize with straight feel / Humanize with swing feel

 Band-in-a-Box uses intelligent humanization routines, which can humanize a Soloist from one feel to another, from one tempo to another, and vary the amount of swing in 8th notes (but not randomly).
 The results are very musical, with natural sounding MIDI solos.